 Live Writers Group

 Sessions include: character development, dialogue, structure, theatricality and pitching your play.
-There are also sessions with guest writers and theatre practitioners who give their hints and tips for creating successful plays.
-Members receive dramaturgical notes on work in progress throughout the course and a detailed feedback report on the one-act play submitted at the end of the course.
+There will also be sessions with guest writers and theatre practitioners who will give their hints and tips for creating successful plays.

 A prerequisite for joining Live Writers Group is a commitment to work towards the completion of a one-act play.
 If you can’t make this commitment, this is not the group for you.
 You also need to have a sound grasp of the basic principles of playwriting; ideally gained by completing Live Theatre’s Introduction to Playwriting course or a similar course elsewhere.

 Learn the art of playwriting from leading theatre practitioners in Live Theatre's acclaimed online distance course.

 Facilitated by a new writing producing theatre with a proven track record in nurturing and supporting writing talent, www.beaplaywright.com consists of five modules which allow students to progress at a speed that suits them.
 Each module tackles an aspect of playwriting through text, video and audio tutorials and filmed excerpts of material including interviews with award-winning writers such as Lee Hall (Billy Elliot andThe Pitmen Painters) and Alan Plater (Close the Coalhouse Door).

 The philosophy of the course is not to provide a ‘how-to’ of playwriting, rather a stimulating environment where students are asked to think about their art and craft in a more intense way, to help writers find their own voice.